aregtech/areg-sdk/docs/wiki/02d-msvc-integrate.md

      ```xml
      <AregSdkRoot>$(SolutionDir)areg-sdk/</AregSdkRoot>
      ```
-     Adjust other settings, such as `AregOutputXXX`, in `msvc_setup.props` if needed to fit your project’s build structure.
+     Adjust other settings, such as `AregOutputXXX`, in `msvc_setup.props` if needed to fit your project's build structure.

    - Add the `areg.vcxproj` project and optionally other `*.vcxproj` files located in `<areg-sdk>/framework` to your `example` solution.
    - In **Project** -> **Properties** for the `example` project, navigate to **C/C++** -> **General** -> **Additional Include Directories**, and add `$(AregFramework)`.